broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 ## Issues

-The main issue of this scheme is that user must pass all relays signs in transaction of creating withdrawal in `Solana`.
+The main issue of this scheme is that the user must pass all relays signs when creating a withdrawal on `Solana`.
-They do not fit the max size of client transaction, and user have to us batching, signing every part with his keys.
+The relays signs do not fit the max size for client transactions, and the user has to engage in batching, signing every part with his keys.

 # Proposal #2

 ## Motivation

-As it has been described in `Relay round loading` proposal #2 we do not need to check signatures in programs, because we always know who is calling its in `Solana`.
+As described in `Relay round loading` proposal #2, we do not need to check signatures in programs, because we always know who is calling when it’s on `Solana`.
 So this is the first modification.
-Another one is that we can avoid loading all relays approvals from user side, because they can themselves confirm withdrawal in `Solana`.
+Another one is that we can avoid loading all relays approvals on the user side, because they can confirm withdrawals themselves on `Solana`.

 ## Withdrawal Algorithm

 Standard withdrawal algorithm

-1. `Everscale` `Token proxy` burns user tokens after Web3 request.
+1. The `Everscale` `Token proxy` burns user tokens after Web3 request.
-2. `Token proxy` sends new event to `Ever event config`.
+2. The `Token proxy` sends new event to `Ever event config`.
-3. `Ever event config` deploys new `Ever event` with payload containing transfer.
+3. The `Ever event config` deploys the new `Ever event` with a payload containing transfer.
-4. Relays get info from `Ever event`, containing all withdrawal payload.
+4. Relays get info from the `Ever event`, containing the entire withdrawal payload.
-5. User calls withdraw tokens from vault in `Solana` `Token Proxy` program, transferring payload.
+5. User calls withdraw tokens from the vault in the `Solana` `Token Proxy` program, transferring the payload.
-6. `Token proxy` creates unique withdraw account with payload from event.
+6. The `Token proxy` creates a unique withdrawal account with the payload from the event.
-7. Relays get callback from `Token proxy` program about new withdrawal.
+7. Relays get callback from `Token proxy` program about a new withdrawal.
-8. Relays send confirm withdrawal to `Token proxy`, containing payload from `Everscale`.
+8. Relays send confirm withdrawal to the `Token proxy`, containing the payload from `Everscale`.
-9. `Token Proxy` gets requested round relays info (public keys, addresses), checks that callers address is relay and round is not expired.
+9. The `Token Proxy` gets requested round relays info (public keys, addresses), checks that callers address is the relay and the round is not expired.
-10. If all is ok, `Token Proxy` program saves relays approval to withdrawal account and checks if there are enough confirms.
+10. If all is ok, the `Token Proxy` program saves relays approval to the withdrawal account and checks if there are enough confirms.
-11. `Token proxy` checks that withdrawal amount is below the limit.
-In other case it changes state to `Waiting for approve`.
+11. The `Token proxy` checks that the withdrawal amount is below the limit.
+If that is not the case it changes the status to `Waiting for approve`.
-12. `Token proxy` checks vault balance.
+12. The `Token proxy` checks the vault balance.
-13. If balance is enough, `Token proxy` program calls transfer tokens on `SPL token` program.
+13. If the balance is enough, the `Token proxy` program calls transfer tokens on the `SPL token` program.
-14. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+14. The `SPL token` program decreases the amount of `Vault` account tokens and increases the user's tokens balance.
-15. `Token proxy` sets state to `Processed`.
+15. The `Token proxy` sets the status to `Processed`.

-### Withdraw account
+### Withdrawal account

-Withdraw account is containing following:
+Withdrawal accounts contain the following:
 * Payload Id
 * Relays round number
 * Sender address in `Everscale`